 24 Ways Circa 2006

-For the second year in a row, Drew McCellan has brought to us the wonderful 24 Ways to impress your friends with your web development skills.
+For the second year in a row, Drew McLellan has brought to us the wonderful 24 Ways to impress your friends with your web development skills.
 This is a daily web development journal, with its name playing off of the 24 days of Chrstmas, where guest authors draft an easy to consume tip, trick, and pointer that helps take the confusion out of some fairly advanced and cool webdev features.
 Be sure to check it out every day this month for a new installment.

 Mini Slide Update – Page Indicator